Why I Built My Own EPUB Media Overlay Editor

 Take an ebook.
 Take an audiobook.
 Smash the two together and you get a “TalkingBook”: synchronized text and audio that highlights what’s being spoken and lets you click phrases to trigger their audio content.

 In principle, it’s a simple idea.
-In fact, when I show it to people, it seems so intuitive: of course this is a thing.
+In fact, when I show it to people, it seems so intuitive: of course that’s a thing.
 Why wouldn’t it do that?
 It’s like automated captions on a YouTube video, or how some social media apps automatically put spoken words on screen.
 A no-brainer.
 Doesn’t surprise anyone.

 Turns out that in 2025, not only is this still quite an undertaking, but it’s also somewhat of a niche interest.